AbuAbdULLAH-MuhammadAli/pic2kcal/README.md

 # Pipeline

+The total dataset is around 180GByte, most of which is the images.

 1. Scraping
     1. Download fddb.info to html files using wget (sadly much more resource intensive than it should be since fddb.info immediately closes http connections after every call). `wget -4 -nc -r -l inf --adjust-extension --page-requisites --include-directories='/db/de/produktgruppen,/db/de/lebensmittel' https://fddb.info/db/de/produktgruppen/produkt_verzeichnis/index.html --reject jpg,png -o log4 --waitretry=3 -U 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.169 Safari/537.36b`
     2. Run the steps in the [scraping](scraping/) directory one by one.